sedsax/sedsax/README.md

 - 👋 Hi, I’m Seda
-- 🎉 I'm energetic, curious and positive.
-- 👀 I’m interested in mobil
+- 👀 I’m interested in mobile
 - 🌱 I’m currently learning Flutter

-- 👉 Flutter, Kotlin, C, C++

 <!---
 sedsax/sedsax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.